authorTom/ultimate-XR-dev-guide/README.md

 # The Ultimate XR Developers Resource Guide

-This resource list was created as a personal reference, I hope you find it as useful as I have.
-Please note that there may be some overlap with general game development resources, and there is a slight bias towards Unreal Engine and Meta Quest headsets. <br />
+I created this resource list for my personal use.
+I hope you find it useful too.
+Much of the content overlaps with general game development, and there is an emphasis on Unreal Engine and Meta Quest headsets. <br />

 # Table of Contents